-The smart cities paradigm emerges as a reaction to the objective of constructing the city of the future, where inhabitants' and industry well-being and rights are secured, and urban planning is evaluated from an environmental and sustainable standpoint.
-The development of smart networks must invariably involve the provision of integrated cyber and privacy ICT solutions [65,148].
+The Smart Cities paradigm emerges as a reaction to the objective of constructing the city of the future, where inhabitants' and industry well-being and rights are secured, and urban planning is evaluated from an environmental and sustainable standpoint.
+The development of smart networks must invariably involve the provision of integrated cyber and privacy ICT solutions [59], [137].
 These solutions must ensure the interoperability of the various elements that make up the city's structure and lessen the likelihood that multiple technologies will become obsolete.
-The variety of the infrastructures and the dynamism of their operational environment necessitates a continual reduction in complexity, quicker processing of expansion works, and the inclusion of equivalent new ones [3,12].
+The variety of the infrastructures and the dynamism of their operational environment necessitates a continual reduction in complexity, quicker processing of expansion works, and the inclusion of equivalent new ones [3], [12].
 These requirements must be met.
-In addition, unified management proposes clear and definite ways of providing end-to-end smart services based on robust security standards [149] and ensuring the privacy of the information being exchanged to offer quality services [150,151].
-Smart cities are becoming more interconnected, so this helps.

-In this particular piece of work, to assess the developing dangers, some specific events of threats, attacks, and their respective countermeasures were selected.
-These are the kinds of occurrences that have been suggested from time to time in the scientific literature.
-The work seeks to be an indicative model that may be considered during the design and execution of infrastructure improvements connected to smart networks.
+In addition, unified management proposes clear and definite ways of providing end-to-end smart services based on robust security standards and ensuring the privacy of the information being exchanged to offer quality services [139], [140].
+These ways are based on the fact that smart cities are becoming increasingly interconnected.
+In this particular piece of work, to assess the developing dangers, some specific events of threats, attacks, and their respective countermeasures have been selected given.
+These are the kind of occurrences that have been suggested from time to time in the scientific literature.
+The work seeks to be an indicative model that may be considered during the architectural design and execution of infrastructure improvements connected to intelligent city networks.
+This goal was set for the work.